11bus11/data-analysis/README.md

 ### Linter
 Due to the pep8 website being down I used the version you can download in gitpod.

+###Fixed bugs
+- In the beginning of the project I created a function where I needed to return multiple values.
+Since i did not know how to do this in an effective way, I chose to ask a friend to explain it to me.
+- Most other buge was caused by me forgetting something small, and was fixed very easily then i finally realised what I had forgotten.
+One example of this is then i deployed the project to heroku, and the spreadsheet could not be reached by the program.
+I had forgotten to share the document...

 ## Credits
 I got some help from Robin Koelewijn (Data Scientist) in order to propperly understand things I found confusing.
 He also helped me to get on the right track when I got stuck.
 The API part is copied from the "Love sandwiches" project, and I got some help from Robin.